jim-easterbrook/Photini/README.rst

 Privacy statement
 ^^^^^^^^^^^^^^^^^

-Photini does not directly gather any information from its users, but the online services it can use (maps, Flickr, Facebook, and Google Photos/Picasa) may do so.
+Photini does not directly gather any information from its users, but the online services it can use (maps, Flickr, Facebook, and Google Photos) may do so.
 You should read these services' privacy policies before using them.

 Photini stores user preferences in a text file on the user's computer.